avelino/awesome-go/CONTRIBUTING.md

 ## Reporting issues

 Please open an issue if you would like to discuss anything that could be improved or have suggestions for making the list a more valuable resource.
-We realize sometimes packages fall into abandonment or have breaking builds for extended periods of time, so if you see that, feel free to change its listing or let us know.
+We realize sometimes packages fall into abandonment or have breaking builds for extended periods of time, so if you see that, feel free to change its listing, or please let us know.
 We also realize that sometimes projects are just going through transitions or are more experimental in nature.
 These can still be cool, but we can indicate them as transitory or experimental.

 Removal changes will not be applied until they have been pending for a minimum of 1 week (7 days).
-This grace window benefits projects that may be going through a temporary transition but are otherwise worthy of being on the list.
+This grace window benefits projects that may be going through a temporary transition, but are otherwise worthy of being on the list.

 Thanks, everyone!

-## How decision are made
+## How decisions are made

 The official group of maintainers has the final decision on what PRs are accepted.
 Discussions are made openly in issues.
 Decisions are made by consensus.